IT

 Contract content: [Paste or describe]

-Request: List of key clauses to review, risk items, and negotiation points.
+Request: List the key clauses to review, risk items, and negotiation points

 Topic: [Topic]